colorblindness/3arthh4ck/README.md

 the gui isn't bound by default so bind it with +bind clickgui rshift (+ is the default command prefix) every client bouta get a recode

-1.6.2/3 archive and plugins source: https://github.com/3arthqu4ke/3arthh4ck, bye!
+1.6.2/3 archive and plugins source: https://github.com/3arthqu4ke/3arthh4ck